award

 • Physical Harassment.
 Also known as workplace violence, this type of harassment involves physical threats, physical attacks, or even assault.
 Some examples of physical harassment include threatening behavior, making direct threats of violence, destruction of property, or physical attacks.
 Workers in the healthcare, social services, education, and public transportation industries are at the most risk for this type of harassment.

-• Retaliation.
-Taking actions to prevent or punish an employee’s involvement in a protected, whistleblower or anti-discrimination activity.
+• RetaliationTaking actions to prevent or punish an employee’s involvement in a protected, whistleblower or anti-discrimination activity.
 This includes enforcing disciplinary actions such as demotion, termination, non-promotion, or non-selection on employees for their participation in protected activities.

 • Cyber Harassment.
 Also known as cyberbullying, online harassment in the workplace creates a hostile work environment for employees through digital harassment on social media platforms or online chat applications.
-This type of harassment comes in many forms such as sharing humiliating secrets or pictures of someone through email or on a public chat forum, sending harassing messages to the individual, or spreading rumors or gossip about an individual on social media.
+This type of harassment comes in many forms, such as sharing humiliating secrets or pictures of someone through email or on a public chat forum, sending harassing messages to the individual, or spreading rumors or gossip about an individual on social media.

 When Should I File My Workplace Harassment Lawsuit in California?

-In California, you have two years from the date of the last harassment to file your lawsuit.
-California courts take this very seriously.
-But, there are some exceptions.
-For example, the time limit is extended for those under 18 years of age.
+In California, you have two years from the date of the last harassment incident to file your lawsuit.
+It is important to act promptly, as California courts strictly enforce this deadline.
+However, there are some exceptions:

 Could My Employer Fire Me for Reporting Harassment?